Skip to main content

 Meet Our Leadership

 Our leadership team is committed to working in true partnership with school communities.
-Our core beliefs in school and community resources, open communication, and inclusive solutions guide and sustain each partnership.
-Our leadership team currently includes our Executive Director, Education Director, and Development Director who work closely together to oversee successful program, exhibit, and fundraising execution.
+Our core beliefs in open communication and inclusive solutions guide and sustain each partnership.
+The team works closely together to oversee successful program, exhibit, and fundraising execution.

 Jen Harris